Chithira Thirunal Balarama Varma: Sree Chithira Thirunal National Award

 The Sree Chithira Thirunal National Award was set up by the Sree Chithira Thirunal Trust in the memory of the Maharajah Sree Chithira Thirunal Balarama Varma in 2006.
-It carries a purse of one lakh Indian rupees and a citation.
+It carries a price of one lakh Indian rupees and a citation.
 It honours those individuals who have made exceptional contributions in fields such as science, sports, technology, literature, art, medicine, cinema and education.

-The winners are selected by a panel consisting of trust Chairman T. Raveendran Thampi, managing trustee T. Satheesh Kumar and by eminent individuals from different fields of the society.
+The winners are selected by a panel consisting of trust chairman T. Raveendran Thampi, managing trustee T. Satheesh Kumar and by eminent individuals from different fields of the society.
 The first ever award from the trust was awarded to eminent scientist & former Chairman of ISRO G. Madhavan Nair (2006).
 Other winners include India's former National Security Advisor M K Narayanan (2007), agriculture scientist M S Swaminathan (2008), actor Mohanlal, veteran playback singer K J Yesudas(2010), diplomat Nirupama Rao, E. Sreedharan (2012), M T Vasudevan Nair (2013) former Indian Cricketer Sunil Gavaskar (2014), former Ambassador and vice chairman of the Kerala Higher Education Council T.P.
 Sreenivasan (2015), the world-renowned cardiac surgeon M S Valiathan (2016).